Amirc0der/Amirc0der/README.md

 - 👋 Hi, I’m @Amirc0der
 - 👀 I’m interested in IT support, Web Designing and Photography.
+- 🖥 I've designed more than 10 years with HTML and CSS.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m a fluent English & Persian speaker and I'm currently studying German.
 - 📫 How to reach me?